How To Do Decline Tricep Extension and Tips

 The tricep extension is an isolation exercise rather than a compound motion.
 This makes it a great exercise for targeting your triceps.

-Secondary Muscle Worked: Pectoralis Major, Anterior Deltoid, and Biceps Brachii
+- Secondary Muscle Worked: Pectoralis Major, Anterior Deltoid, and Core.

-4 Best Way To Do Decline Tricep Extension
+4 Best Ways to Do Decline Tricep Extension

-These tricep extension variations are sure to stretch sleeves and help set new personal records
+These tricep extension variations will stretch sleeves and help set new personal records.

 There are many ways to do this exercise, so you can choose the decline tricep extension that works best for you.